 When it comes to spring cleaning, the home isn’t the only place that needs some sprucing up.
-Cars and trucks need some TLC, too!
-Here are a few cleaning tips to help tidy up your vehicle this spring.
+Cars and trucks need some love, too!
+Here are a few of the best tips for spring cleaning your car to make sure you have a tidy vehicle all season long.

 1. Assess the Mess

-Whether it’s an empty potato chip bag stashed away in the glove compartment or the not-so-spring-friendly snow chains, take inventory in your car and decide what needs to go.
+Whether it’s an empty potato chip bag stashed away in the glove compartment or the not-so-spring-friendly snow chains, take inventory of your car and decide what needs to go.
 Organize the rest, stowing away necessary items and paperwork in compartments and consoles.
-Don’t forget to take inventory of your car’s emergency kit as well.
+Don’t forget to see if there are any helpful tools or travel essentials you should have stored away.

 With spring comes car wash season!
 Get that winter grime off your car and remove corrosive salts from your undercarriage to help avoid damage.
 If you are hand washing your car, make sure to do it in the shade—harsh sunlight can soften up the paint, making your car more prone to scratches.
-Also be sure to use a cleaning product that’s meant specifically for cars, since regular household cleaners can damage your car’s paint.
+Also, be sure to use cleaning products that are meant specifically for cars because some regular household cleaners can damage your car’s paint.
 And, just to be safe, check your owner’s manual for cleaning instructions.

-Starting off the season with a clean, tidy car isn’t just a good spring cleaning idea—it could actually help extend your car’s life.
+Starting off the season with a clean, tidy car isn’t just a good spring-cleaning idea—it could actually help extend your car’s life.
 Plus, a well-detailed exterior could help protect your car’s paint from spring pollen and upcoming April showers.
-Detailing a car can get a bit pricey depending on what package you choose, but you can save money by giving your car a careful cleaning right at home.
-Wondering how to detail your car yourself?
-Popular Mechanics has a great guide to help you get started.
+Detailing a car can get a bit pricey depending on what package you choose, but you can save money by doing it yourself.
+After carefully washing every inch of your vehicle, you can use special products to repair small scratches before adding a layer of wax to make your car shine and to keep it protected.
+Feel like you’re still missing something?
+Here are some other cosmetic fixes to try, like polishing your headlights.

-Throughout winter, your car probably endured all kinds of harsh, wet, icy weather.
-Make sure your vehicle is in good working order as you drive into spring by checking all the necessary parts and systems, such as:
+Throughout winter, your car probably endured all kinds of harsh, wet, and icy weather.
+Make sure your vehicle is in good working order as you drive into spring by checking all the necessary parts and systems:

 - Changing your air filter in time for allergy season